RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-api.md

 |Headers.\__gson\_wrapped\_type__|fr.cnes.regards.modules.feature.dto.event.in.FeatureCreationRequestEvent for feature creation  and fr.cnes.regards.modules.feature.dto.event.in.FeatureUpdateRequestEvent for update||
 {:.table.table-striped}

-Example of a formatted JSON payload:

-{% include_relative generated-snippets/FeatureAMQP/FeatureRequest/feature-request.md %}

 ## Feature Creation request

 In case of Feature creation the URN must not be setted.

 ## Feature Update request

-In case of Feature creation the URN have to be setted.
+In case of Feature update the URN have to be setted.